 A limit order is visible to the entire market.
 Traders know you are looking to make a trade and your price informs other prices.

 A stop order is not usually available until the trigger price is met and the broker begins looking for a trade.
 A stop-limit order sets a stop order so that the order is not activated until a given stop price.
-You can then set a limit order so that the trade doesn’t execute until a given limit price.
+You can then set a limit order so that the trade doesn’t execute until a given limit price is reached.

 A stop-limit order on Widget Co. could have a stop price of $8.50 and a limit price of $8.
 The order would not activate until Widget Co. declined to $8.50, but your trade wouldn’t happen until the stock dropped o $8.